keesschepers/EntityAudit/README.md

 Create a directory library/SimpleThings/EntityAudit and add this library to it.

 3. Configure your application.ini and add:

 	autoloaderNamespaces[] = "SimpleThings"

 	pluginPaths.SimpleThings\EntityAudit\Application\Resource\ = "SimpleThings/EntityAudit/Application/Resource"

-	;Add your entity paths here you want to audit resources.audit.auditedEntityClasses[] = "My\Entity\SomeEntity"
+	;Add your entity paths here you want to audit

+	resources.audit.auditedEntityClasses[] = "My\Entity\SomeEntity"

 	resources.audit.auditedEntityClasses[] = "My\Entity\SomeOtherEntity"

-	;If you like you can apply these settings to: resources.audit.revisionTableName = "revisions"
+	;If you like you can apply these settings to:

+	resources.audit.revisionTableName = "revisions"

 	resources.audit.revisionTypeFieldName = "revtype"

 	resources.audit.revisionFieldName = "rev"

 4. Finally create the schema tables with the Doctrine commandline tool.
 If you are using bisna:

-php /path/to/your/zf/app/scripts/doctrine.php orm:schema:update --dump-sql to see the new tables in the update schema queue. php /path/to/your/zf/app/scripts/doctrine.php orm:schema:update --force to really create them
+`php /path/to/your/zf/app/scripts/doctrine.php orm:schema-tool:update --dump-sql` to see the new tables in the update schema queue.

+`php /path/to/your/zf/app/scripts/doctrine.php orm:schema-tool:update --force` to really create them

 Notice: EntityAudit currently only works with a DBAL Connection and EntityManager named "default".